Last updated: January 8, 2023

-The first Africans arrived in Boston as slaves in February of 1638, eight years after the town was founded.
-By the end of the American Revolution, though, there were more free black people in Boston than slaves.
-When the first federal census was completed in 1790, Massachusetts was the only state in the Union to record no slaves.
+The first Africans arrived in Boston as enslaved persons in February of 1638, eight years after the town was founded.
+By the end of the American Revolution, though, Boston's free Black population had outgrown its enslaved population.
+At the completion of the first federal census in 1790, Massachusetts stood as the only state in the Union to record no enslaved people.
 A large community of free, literate African Americans began to flourish in Boston, particularly on the north slope of Beacon Hill.
 Here you will find the structures associated with Boston African American National Historic Site, the Museum of African American History, and the Black Heritage Trail®, which begins at the Robert Gould Shaw Memorial (known as “Boston’s conscience”) and ends at the African Meeting House.

-Dedicated in 1897, Augustus Saint-Gaudens’ memorial to Robert Gould Shaw and the Fifty-fourth Massachusetts Regiment is often lauded as the greatest monument of the Civil War.
-Using 40 African American men as models, Saint-Gaudens created some of the first non-stereotypical images of blacks in American sculpture.
+Dedicated in 1897, Augustus Saint-Gaudens’ memorial to Robert Gould Shaw and the 54th Massachusetts Regiment is often lauded as the greatest monument of the U.S. Civil War.
+Using 40 African American men as models, Saint-Gaudens created some of the first non-stereotypical images of Black men in American sculpture.

 The trail leads past the Abiel Smith School, today’s home of the Museum of African American History, New England’s largest museum dedicated to preserving and sharing the contributions of African Americans.